 With Roe vs Wade overturned, we’re seeing a rise in anti-choice activities worldwide.

-As one of the world's leading providers of sexual and reproductive healthcare, we're working to ensure that no one is left behind and everyone has access to reproductive choice.
+As one of the world’s leading providers of sexual and reproductive healthcare, we work to ensure that everyone has access to reproductive choice, and no one is left behind.

 Delivering healthcare across 37 countries, MSI reaches those with the least access, such as adolescents and those without the resources to travel to medical facilities.
 In 2022, we delivered reproductive choice to over 80,000 people around the world every day and over half of those we supported (55%) had no alternative option for their service.

 We know that the majority stand with us in supporting the right to choose.
-Across the majority of the countries we work in, we have seen progress in reproductive rights, leading to better healthcare and opportunities for women.
+Across most of the countries we work in, we have seen progress in reproductive rights, leading to better healthcare and opportunities for women.
 In Ethiopia, for example, since abortion was legalised in 2005, maternal mortality due to unsafe abortion has dropped from 31% to 1%.
-Wherever we work one crucial fact remains: bans and restrictions do not prevent abortion; they just make them less safe.
+Wherever we work, one crucial fact remains: bans and restrictions do not prevent abortion, they just make them less safe.

 When global abortion rights are at threat, please consider donating to our global abortion work.